Soham-Metha/virex/docs/Instructions/index.md

 * 📄 [Register Reference](../reference/registers.md) <!-- Update this link -->

-### ✅ Notes:

-- The `??? example` block is an enhanced feature of [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), using collapsible examples.
-- Replace the `../reference/...` links with the actual paths to your documentation pages.
-- Use emojis or icons lightly to improve scannability, especially for longer technical docs.
-- Ensure all the referenced `.md` files are included in `mkdocs.yml`.

-Let me know if you'd like this rendered live or exported!
 # Instruction Set

 As of ver. `0.5.0`, SASM has support for 73 instructions!